mendix/docs/content/apidocs-mxsdk/apidocs/pluggable-widgets/client-apis/list-values.md

 ## 1 Introduction

 `ListValue` is used to represent a list of objects for the [datasource](/apidocs-mxsdk/apidocs/pluggable-widgets/property-types#datasource) property.
-Corresponding list item values represent properties of different types linked to a [datasource](/apidocs-mxsdk/apidocs/pluggable-widgets/property-types#datasource) propery.
+Corresponding list item values represent properties of different types linked to a [datasource](/apidocs-mxsdk/apidocs/pluggable-widgets/property-types#datasource) property.

 ## 2 ListValue {#listvalue}